vgno/coding-standards/objc/README.md

 -----

-Complex if statements should be assigned to a meaningfull variable, it allows easier maintenance.
+Complex if statements should be assigned to a meaningfull variable, it makes maintenance easier.

 **For example**